ssadler/hoek/specs/poker.md

 #### Game Opening

+1. Player1 and Player2 locate and connect to Dealer.
+That is outside the scope of this document.
-1. Player1 and Player2 join Dealer's game.
-The game has parameters **Params**, for example, the dealer's commission.
+1. The game has a **Params**, for example, the game ID and the dealer's commission.
 1. Player1 and Player2 jointly sign a transaction (**Stake**) on the KMD blockchain.
 The transaction includes a data output with **Params**.
 The transaction is reviewed by the dealer, and broadcast to the KMD network.
 1. Dealer creates a transaction (**StartGame**) on the PANGEA network.
 The transaction has dedicated dispute outputs for each of the players, and the dealer.
 It also has an output with a timelock, which triggers a review.
 The transaction is reviewed by the players and broadcast to the PANGEA network.
 1. Game is played privately between players using **PVM** (Poker Virtual Machine).